Guipetris/dema_ai_test/README.md

 - Solve the rest of the bonus exercises
 - Endpoint to sustain all the functions in just one: pagination,filtering,sorting
 - Endpoint to check orders X inventory and maybe build an expectation inventory count after count, maybe grabbbing average number of orders for some inference...
+- Test with moderm framework that can be dynamic and grow by the specifications of the request (GraphQL)
 - Containerized for testing